 - 6. The Board Representatives can be fined and the company struck off the Register of Companies if accounts are not lodged with Companies House. - 7.
-Late filing of accounts may give rise to personal liability for the LLP's designated members who are responsible for compliance with filing requirements under Regulation 3 and Schedule 1 of the Limited Liability Partnerships Regulations 2001. - 8.
+Late filing of accounts may give rise to personal liability for the LLP's designated members who are responsible for compliance with filing requirements. - 8.
 Failure to deliver accounts on time is a criminal offence for which the designated members serving when the deadline is missed may be prosecuted and subject personally to a fine of up to £5,000 and, for continued contravention, a daily default fine of £500.
 There are also powers for the court to order them to comply with their filing duties.